CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 | Key preclinical finding | Tendon, gut, CNS repair in rodent models | Muscle regeneration, cardiac protection, corneal repair |

 BPC-157 drives angiogenesis through two independent cascades — one VEGF-dependent, one VEGF-independent (Sikiric et al., Pharmaceuticals, 2025).
-It also restores growth hormone receptor density at damaged tissue, meaning local tissue becomes more responsive to circulating GH without raising systemic GH itself.
+It also restores growth hormone receptor density at damaged tissue, which means the local tissue gets more responsive to whatever GH is already circulating, without bumping systemic GH itself.
+That's why people pin subq near the site, not in the joint — you want the angiogenic and receptor-density effects right where the damage is.

-TB-500's mechanism is fundamentally different.
-It binds G-actin (monomeric actin) and sequesters it, regulating the rate at which cells assemble the cytoskeleton needed for migration.
-The LKKTETQ sequence also upregulates laminin-5 and purinergic signalling, both of which accelerate cell migration across wound beds (Sosne et al., Experimental Eye Research, 2010).
-Tβ4's anti-inflammatory activity is mediated through a separate LKKTNT hexapeptide region and involves NF-κB pathway suppression.
+TB-500 works completely differently.
+It binds G-actin (monomeric actin) and sequesters it, regulating how fast cells assemble the cytoskeleton needed for migration.
+The LKKTETQ sequence also upregulates laminin-5 and purinergic signalling, both of which speed cell migration across wound beds (Sosne et al., Experimental Eye Research, 2010).
+The anti-inflammatory side runs through a separate LKKTNT hexapeptide region and involves NF-κB pathway suppression.

-The simplest way to hold this in mind: BPC-157 creates conditions for repair (blood supply, receptor sensitivity, migration signalling) at the injection site.
-TB-500 provides the cellular machinery for migration throughout the body wherever the peptide reaches.
+The simplest frame: BPC-157 builds the conditions for repair (blood supply, receptor sensitivity, migration signalling) at the injection site.
+TB-500 ships the cellular machinery for migration throughout the body wherever the peptide reaches.
+That's the no-overlap part of the Wolverine stack rationale in one line.

-The dosing regimens differ substantially because the pharmacokinetics differ substantially.
+The dosing schedules look different because the pharmacokinetics are different.

 BPC-157 plasma half-life is short.
-Rat IV studies measured a 15.2-minute half-life; dog IV studies measured 5.27 minutes (Chang et al., Pharmaceuticals, 2022).
-Yet downstream pathway activity — VEGF receptor phosphorylation, FAK signalling — persists hours after the plasma peptide has cleared.
-This is why BPC-157 dosing is typically once or twice daily: the peptide itself is cleared rapidly, but pathway activation provides a longer effective window.
+Rat IV studies clocked it at 15.2 minutes; dog IV studies came in at 5.27 minutes (Chang et al., Pharmaceuticals, 2022).
+But downstream pathway activity — VEGF receptor phosphorylation, FAK signalling — keeps running for hours after the plasma peptide has cleared.
+That's why BPC-157 dosing is typically once or twice daily: the peptide clears fast, but pathway activation gives you a longer effective window.

-TB-500 residence is much longer.
-Thymosin beta-4 and its active fragment bind G-actin stoichiometrically throughout tissue, creating a much longer functional residence time than plasma half-life alone would suggest.
-Published ophthalmic and dermal studies dose TB-500 or recombinant Tβ4 at intervals of 2–7 days without loss of effect.
+TB-500 residence is way longer.
+Thymosin beta-4 and its active fragment bind G-actin stoichiometrically across tissue, which gives a much longer functional residence time than plasma half-life alone would suggest.
+Published ophthalmic and dermal studies dose TB-500 or recombinant Tβ4 at 2–7 day intervals without losing effect.

 Typical research protocols reported in the literature and clinic-sourced documentation: